TurboTax Review 2022-2023: Honest Review by a CPAPersonal Taxes

 I was preparing a test return using the Free Edition when I got this upsell — and I didn’t like that.

-Remember, the TurboTax Free Edition is for people with incredibly simple tax situations, so I don’t really think they need this kind of support for an extra $30.
+Remember, the TurboTax Free Edition is for people with incredibly simple tax situations, so I don’t really think they need this kind of support.

 For many taxpayers, the TurboTax paid editions are worth it because your tax situation simply merits it.